RamBuditi/Aninote/README.md

 ## How to Use

-1. Simply open the `index.html` file in a modern web browser that supports HTML5, CSS3, and JavaScript.
+1. Simply open the `index.html` file in a modern web browser that supports HTML5, CSS3, and JavaScript or vist https://rambuditi.github.io/Aninote/
 2. Interact with the different sections:
     *   Add timers and control them using the buttons.
     *   Add, manage, prioritize, and reorder tasks in the To-Do list.